If you’re a blogger who has used or still uses the reblog button to share other bloggers’ posts, I urge you to read this post.

 - If you reblog or have reblogged the blog posts of other bloggers, any images, videos or photos in those posts will have been downloaded into your WordPress media library.
 You could, therefore, have downloaded illegal images or photos and images that are copyrighted.

-- Check the small print – Some photos, images and pictures may have a limited time that they’re free to use.
-After that, if they remain on your blog or in your media library, you could face a fine.
+- Check the small print – Some photos, images, and pictures may have a limited time that they’re free to use.
+After that, you could face a fine if they remain on your blog or in your media library.